Many software developers have misconceptions about postal codes (usually

 Usually it will depend on how many people are at the location (and thus how

-New York can have multiple zipcodes.
-Also when postcodes change
+New York can have multiple "zipcodes" (as postcodes are known in the US).

 has been assigned to the location.